bustroker/Bustroker.AzureAppConfiguration/readme.md

 - I'll implement the refresh as it is done in the class Microsoft.Azure.AppConfiguration.AspNetCore.AzureAppConfigurationRefreshMiddleware, found in Microsoft repo https://github.com/Azure/AppConfiguration-DotnetProvider
 - NOTE: it's important to use IOptionsSnapshot, and not IOptions (wouldn't refresh anyway unless restarted the application), nor IOptionsMonitor (could change the values in the middle of a request potentially leading to weird results).

-### nuget
+### push nuget
-dotnet nuget push --api-key oy2jligjxyt4e7rkn2mafbmv3fgdo7bezphnd6pba6njya --source https://api.nuget.org/v3/index.json
+dotnet nuget push --api-key <APIKEY> --source https://api.nuget.org/v3/index.json